 How to find derogatory marks on your credit report

 To find out which derogatory items are currently active, you’ll need to order your credit report.
-Different creditors may only report information to certain credit bureaus, so it’s important to get all three.
+Different creditors may only report information to certain credit bureaus, so it’s essential to get all three.
 Federal law allows you to request a free copy every 12 months from each credit bureau.

 Once you’ve downloaded your credit reports, scour each one carefully.
 Some of the credit bureaus help you find derogatory items quickly.
 Equifax, for example, gives a quick summary at the top of your credit report that lists “potentially negative information.”